-The Law Commission identified two very important exceptions to the use of electronic signatures.
+The Law Commission identified some very important exceptions to the use of electronic signatures.
 Wills and ‘registered dispositions’ – those are deeds to put into effect a transfer of land can’t be executed by electronic signatures.
 Lasting Powers of Attorney are another exception.
 All these types of documents must be signed with a ‘wet signature’ and each signature must be witnessed by someone who also signs with a wet signature.

 The glaringly obvious concern about accepting electronic signatures is the potential for fraud.
 It’s very difficult from a forensic point of view to prove who ‘signed’ a document electronically.
 The debate about physical, so-called ‘wet signatures’ versus electronic signatures in relation to Wills and deeds is likely to go on for some time.
 Technology may well supply a solution in the future but for now, we are all still going to need a pen and paper.

 Please note that copyright in all the material in this Blog is held solely by Rosamund Evans, and so this material may only be accessed for personal study, and may not be reproduced or republished in any form without the author’s prior written permission.